 Employment for school administrators is projected to grow about 8 percent between 2008 and 2018.
 Job opportunities should be excellent due to a large number of expected retirements and fewer applicants.

-NLU’s Administration and Supervision program is offered in two convenient formats designed to fit your professional and personal commitments.
-A traditional on-campus format and a blended format that combines on-campus courses with online instruction.
+NLU’s Wisconsin Administration and Supervision program is offered in two convenient blended formats designed to fit your professional and personal commitments.
+Classes meet in person just once or twice per month with additional participation in our online classroom.

-Education Specialist (Ed.S.): The Ed.S. degree is a post-master, pre-doctoral degree designed to meet the needs of school leaders who have completed their master’s level work and need advanced specialization in the areas of their master’s concentration.
+Education Specialist (Ed.S.): The Ed.S. degree is a post-master’s, pre-doctoral degree designed to meet the needs of school leaders who have completed their master’s level work.

 Additional Program Requirements

-The internship is based on the state of Illinois and state of Wisconsin requirements.
-Candidates will complete a set of competencies designed to prepare them to be effective principals.
+The internship is based on the state of Wisconsin requirements.
+Candidates will complete a set of competencies designed to prepare them to be effective administrators.

-Get more information today about enrolling in NLU’s Educational Leadership Master's in Administration and Supervision program.
-Talk to your Enrollment Specialist or call 888.NLU.TODAY (888.658.8632).
+Get more information today about enrolling in NLU’s Administration and Supervision program.
+Talk to your Enrollment Advisor or call 888.NLU.TODAY (888.658.8632).